 2 to 6 – Blocking Plugs (0 for Travel Berkey)

 1 – Priming Button (the tan donut)

 - Ensure you are working in a clean environment.
-Recommend that you wash hands before beginning as this unit will be touching the water you drink.
+We recommend that you wash your hands before beginning as this unit will be touching the water you drink.

 - Lower Chamber

 - Check for leaks by filling up lower unit and placing in a dry sink.
-Ensure the spigot assembly does NOT leak before you operate.
+Ensure the spigot assembly does NOT leak before you operate (especially overnight).

 - Filters – If you purchased white ceramic filters, you can skip this step – ceramic filters do not require priming.

 - Place one of the large black washers on the main filter stem

 - Place each main filter in the upper chamber with the washer going in between the main filter and the stainless steel.